fermilab-robotics/AccuRad-PRD/README.md

 ```sh
 python -m pip install -r requirements.txt
 ``````
+This could be skipped if you choose local pip installation, detailed below

 ## Local pip install

 `accurad` is configured as module that can be installed on your local machine

-# Clone the repository
+### Clone the repository

 ```
 cd /your-dir
 git clone https://github.com/fermilab-robotics/AccuRad-PRD.git
 ```

-# Install the module
+### Install the module

 Make sure `setuptools` is installed.
 If not:
 ```